kazchiong/lost-and-found-android-app/README.md

 #### 1. Set Up the Backend

-Move the backend PHP files into:
+Move the backend PHP files into your XAMPP `htdocs` directory.

-`C:\xampp\htdocs\LostFoundBackend`

-Start Apache and MySQL from XAMPP.
+Start Apache and MySQL using XAMPP.

-Create a MySQL database and import the project database schema.
+Create a MySQL database and import the project database.

-Update database credentials in:
+Update the database credentials in:

 `db_connect.php`